Rugby: Sacked Wallaby Folau offered to apologise for homophobic posts

 The high-profile rugby player argued in an earlier statement of claim that his dismissal over anti-gay comments was "an unreasonable restraint of trade" because it stopped him playing the sport.

-Folau is reportedly seeking Aus$10 million, including for lost sponsorship and marketing opportunities.
+Folau is reportedly seeking A$10 million, including for lost sponsorship and marketing opportunities.

 The case is due to go to mediation in December.